hecaxmmx/MARCGedit/README.md

 The highlight syntax of MARCMaker is activated if you use **marc.lang** file.
 You need to copy this file to */usr/share/gtksourceview-3.0/language-specs* directory

 ## EXTERNAL TOOLS
-[External tools plugin](https://wiki.gnome.org/Apps/Gedit/Plugins/ExternalTools) allow to execute the tools created for MARCGedit listed below:
+[External tools plugin](https://wiki.gnome.org/Apps/Gedit/Plugins/ExternalTools) allows to execute the tools created for MARCGedit listed below:
 * MARC Maker -> convert MARCMaker records to MARC binary (ISO 2709)
 * Field 005 Date and Time -> generate date in format of Representation of Dates and Times (ISO 8601)